michaelborisov/star-wars-challenge-android/README.md

 ## Tests:
-For now, there are no androidTests (only the default one), but there are some "normal" tests.
+For now, there are no androidTests (only the default one), but there are some unit tests.